A Connemara Journeyby Hilary Bradt

 The journey takes Bradt and her ponies a thousand miles south from county Mayo, around the peninsulas of Kerry and Cork, and inland towards Waterford.
 ‘I’ve never tried hitchhiking with a horse before,’ comments the author, faced with the challenge of getting across the River Shannon.
 ‘It’s not easy!’

-Originally published in two separate volumes, Connemara Mollie and Dingle Peggy, this brand new edition brings the whole story together for the first time, with new photographs and material.
+Originally published in two separate volumes, Connemara Mollie and Dingle Peggy, this brand new edition brings the whole story together for the first time, with additional, previously unpublished photographs.

 About the Author

 Hilary Bradt is well known as the founder of Bradt Travel Guides and a writer of articles and guidebooks.

 ‘…reading Connemara Mollie was a real treat… The book is testament to the wonderful journey she enjoyed, bonding with her horse and reliving the people she met and the adventures she enjoyed.
 It’s a lovely, light and easy going book, which will get you booking the riding lessons, the minute you put it down!’

 ‘Hilary Bradt recalls her journey across rural Ireland among the people of Galway, Mayo, Clare and Kerry in the 1980s in this sweet – and surreptitiously affecting – memoir.’

 ‘Hilary’s descriptions take us with her every hoofprint of the way as she brings the landscapes to life.
 She’s good on people too, with life in rural Ireland prior to the “Celtic Tiger” boom.’